 As long as the employer's adverse action would deter a reasonable person in the situation from making a complaint, it constitutes illegal retaliation.

 The law also protects employees who cooperate in EEOC investigations or serve as witnesses in EEOC investigations or litigation.
 A recent Supreme Court case confirms that an employee's participation as a witness in an internal investigation is protected, too.
-And various federal laws protect other types of "whistleblowers" too, such as those who complain of unsafe working conditions.
-(For more information, see Nolo's article Assert Your Safety Rights Without Fear of Retaliation.)
+And various federal laws protect other types of activities, such as "whistleblowers" who complain of unsafe working conditions or those who take legally-protected FMLA leave.
+(For more information, see Nolo's article OSHA: Complying With Workplace Health and Safety Laws.)

-In addition, some state laws prohibit employers from retaliating against employees.
+In addition, some state laws prohibit employers from retaliating against employees for other reasons—for example, for filing a workers' compensation claim.

 Sometimes, it's hard to tell whether your employer is retaliating against you.
 For example, if you complain about your supervisor's harassing conduct, his attitude and demeanor may change.
 But if the change means he acts more professionally towards you, that isn't retaliation even if he isn't as friendly as he once was.
 Only changes that have an adverse effect on your employment are retaliatory.

-On the other hand, if something clearly negative happens shortly after you make a complaint -- like firing or demotion -- you'll have good reason to be suspicious.
-And remember, not every retaliatory act is obvious or necessarily means your job is threatened.
+On the other hand, if something clearly negative happens shortly after you make a complaint, you'll have good reason to be suspicious.
+For example, you might have a case if your boss fired you for not being a "team player" a week after you complained to management about him sexually harassing you.
+But remember, not every retaliatory act is obvious or necessarily means your job is threatened.
 It may come in the form of an unexpected and unfair poor performance review, the boss micromanaging everything you do, or sudden exclusion from staff meetings on a project you've been working on.

 If you suspect your employer is retaliating against you, first talk to your supervisor or a human resources representative about the reasons for these negative acts.
 It's fair to ask specific questions.
-Your employer may have a perfectly reasonable explanation -- you've been moved to the day shift because there's an opening, and that's what you'd said you always wanted, or your poor performance review may be based on documented problems you'd been told of previously.
+Your employer might have a perfectly reasonable explanation—you've been moved to the day shift because there's an opening, and that's what you'd previously said you wanted, or you're being demoted after a longstanding history of documented performance problems.

 If the employer isn't willing to admit its wrongdoing or correct the problem, you may have to take your concerns to the Equal Employment Opportunity Commission (EEOC) or your state's fair employment agency.